-In this guide, we’re going to delve into the etiquette of tasting Scotch whisky and other whiskies from around the world, as well as how to host a whiskey tasting for your friends and family.
+In this guide, we’re going to delve into the different ways you can taste whiskey from around the world, as well as how to host a whiskey tasting for your friends and family.

 Hosting Your Own Whiskey Tasting

-Around the world, organized whisky tastings are becoming incredibly popular.
+Around the world, organized whiskey tastings are becoming incredibly popular.
 Like a gentleman’s game of cards, an organized event that lets a group of like-minded individuals enjoy a variety of single malts has proven to be a great way to enjoy the fellowship of friends.
 Here’s how to organize one yourself.

 Like any event, you need to invite people to come.
 Sending an invitation through email or Facebook is fine, but a handwritten one adds a personal touch of elegance to the event.
 Aside from the standard information such as when the event will take place and where it will be, you may want to also include the following:

-- The number of whiskies being tasted, the tasting format, and the time of tasting
+- The number of whiskeys being tasted, the tasting format, and the time of tasting

 - If any food, wine or cocktails will be served for non-whisky drinkers